 Here at Ecoventura, we support the work that the Galapagos Conservation Trust (GCT) is doing to promote a plastic pollution-free Galapagos.

 We started taking action to fight plastic pollution well before a single-use plastics ban in the Galapagos was announced in April of 2018.
-Last year, for example, we discontinued using plastic straws on our vessels in favor of paper.
+On early 2017, for example, we discontinued using plastic straws on our vessels in favor of paper.

 Additionally, our expert naturalist guides encourage guests to take any packaging back to the mainland, as opposed to leaving them behind in the fragile ecosystems we visit, while recycling is practiced on board our yachts that are well-equipped with containers for that purpose.